materialsproject/fireworks/docs/_build/html/_sources/installation_tutorial.txt

 1. Navigate to a clean testing directory on your worker node.

-2. Take a look in the fireworks.user_packages.queue_adapters package to see if an appropriate QueueAdapter already exists for your queueing system.
-For example, the module pbs_adapter.py is documented to work with the PBS queueing system, so if you are using PBS you might want to try this module first.
+2. Take a look in the :doc:`queue_adapters </fireworks.user_objects.queue_adapters>` package to see if an appropriate :doc:`QueueAdapterBase </fireworks.core>` already exists for your queueing system.
+For example, the implementation :doc:`PBSAdapterNERSC </fireworks.user_objects.queue_adapters>` is documented to work with the PBS queueing system, so if you are using PBS you might want to try this module first.

 .. important:: If your queuing system does not have built-in support, do not despair!
-You might try to use pbs_adapter.py as a reference for coding your own PBS adapter. *TODO: add docs!!* Otherwise, you can contact us for help (see :ref:`contributing-label`).
+You might try to use :doc:`PBSAdapterNERSC </fireworks.user_objects.queue_adapters>` as a reference for coding your own PBS adapter.
+You can also look at the docs for :doc:`QueueAdapterBase </fireworks.core>` to get an idea for what needs to be implemented.
+In most cases, adding a new QueueAdapterBase implementation should not be difficult.
+If you encounter trouble, you can contact us for help (see :ref:`contributing-label`).

-3. The QueueAdapter serves as a template for interacting with the queue, but requires a JobParameters file to fill in specific values like walltime, desired queue name, and other application-specific parameters.
-An example of a very simple JobParameters file is given as job_params_pbs_nersc.yaml in the fireworks.user_packages.queue_adapters package.
+3. The :doc:`QueueAdapterBase </fireworks.core>` serves as a template for interacting with the queue, but requires a JobParameters file to fill in specific values like walltime, desired queue name, and other application-specific parameters.
+An example of a very simple JobParameters file is given as job_params_pbs_nersc.yaml in the fireworks/user_objects/queue_adapters directory.

-.. important:: The specific format of the JobParameters file might vary with the QueueAdapter, as each queuing system might require slightly different parameters.
-Refer to your QueueAdapter's documentation to see how to correctly structure a JobParameters file.
-For example, the PBSAdapterNERSC defined in pbs_adapter.py accepts many more parameters than those listed in the test JobParameters file.
+.. important:: The specific format of the JobParameters file might vary with the :doc:`QueueAdapterBase </fireworks.core>`, as each queuing system might require slightly different parameters.
+Refer to the documentation of your :doc:`QueueAdapterBase </fireworks.core>` implementation to see how to correctly structure a JobParameters file.
+For example, the :doc:`PBSAdapterNERSC </fireworks.user_objects.queue_adapters>` accepts many more parameters than those listed in the testing JobParameters file.

+.. tip:: For more about the JobParameters file, look at the :doc:`JobParameters </fireworks.core>` class.

-4. Copy an appropriate job parameters file to your current directory
+4. Copy an appropriate JobParameters file to your current directory

-5. Modify the job parameters file as needed to suit your cluster.
+5. Modify the JobParameters file as needed to suit your cluster.

 .. important:: Ensure that the 'exe' parameter in the JobParameters file reads: "echo 'howdy, your job launched successfully!' >> howdy.txt"